Sammaye/mongoyii-php7/readme.md

 Do not worry!
 This does not make for too many changes for old applications.
 It took me about 3 hours to rewrite my test application.

-For example here is how to declare a new model (taken from my test application):
+For example, here is how to declare a new model (taken from my test application):

 ```php
 use MongoDB\BSON\ObjectID;